doctore/Spring5Microservices/README.md

 * **[Springdoc-OpenApi](https://springdoc.org)** in every documented microservice.

 To facilitate access to this documentation, we can use the [gateway-server](#gateway-server) URL.
 On that way, using the upper selector, we will be able to choose between all existing microservices.
+By default, the url to access them is `http://localhost:5555/swagger-ui/`

 ![Alt text](/documentation/Swagger.png?raw=true "Swagger documentation")
 <br><br>